DigitalMindCH/docster-jekyll-theme/_entries/config.md

 All of these infos will be displayed on the top left-hand corner.

-Of course you can also go in and change the sass-output-format or use pygments as your highlighter (or whatever else you want to change in your configuration file)
+Of course you can also go in and change the sass-output-format or change whatever else you want to adjust.